gaetancollaud/digitalstrom-mqtt/home-assistant-app/DOCS.md

 ## First start

 1. Enter the dSS address, normally an IP address or local hostname.
+Keep the default HTTPS API port `8080` unless your dSS uses another port.
 2. Keep the default username `dssadmin` unless your dSS uses another account.
 3. Enter the dSS password and start the App.

 The App creates a dedicated dSS API key and stores it in its private persistent `/data` directory.
 The temporary password is removed from the App options after a successful setup.
+If Home Assistant cannot update the options immediately, the App retries that cleanup on its next start without creating another key.
 Normal restarts use the stored API key and do not need the password again.

 ## API key recovery